"I GOT A WARRANT! WHAT DO I DO?"

 Your options include:

 - Option # 1: Appear at Tomball Municipal Court and plea "Guilty" or "No Contest."
 Pay your fine, court costs, and fees.
 You may apply for a payment plan if you cannot pay the fine in one lump sum.
 You may be entitled to jail time credit even if you served out the jail time in another jurisdiction.
 If you are indigent, you may be able to pay your fine by performing "community service".

 - Option #2: Appear at Tomball Municipal Court and post a cash bond.
 Posting a cash bond will immediately remove your arrest warrant.
-Usually, the cash bond amount is the amount due listed on your warrant.
-Posting a bond does not mean you are guilty of your charged offense.
-You will be scheduled to come to Court and discuss your case with the prosecutor.
-If you wish to plea "Not Guilty" and have a trial, you can do so.
+Usually, the cash bond amount is the "amount due" listed on your warrant.
+Posting a bond does not mean that you are guilty of your charged offense.
+You will be scheduled to come to Court and discuss your case with a prosecutor.
+If you wish, you can plea "Not Guilty" and have a trial.
 Your cash bond can be used to help pay fines and fees, and any balance remaining after fines and fees are paid will be refunded to you after your case is disposed.
 If you have a "post-judgment warrant" or "Capias Profine," you cannot post a cash bond.